LaravelDaily/Booking-Com-Simulation-Laravel/course/18-search-optimization.md

 ## Storing and Re-Calculating Ratings

-Here's where we can implement a sort of a "caching" mechanism.
-It won't a direct Laravel `Cache::get()` or some other Cache driver, but what I mean is we can "cache" the value of property rating directly on the `properties` DB table, until someone else rates one of their apartments.
+Here's where we can implement a sort of "caching" mechanism.
+It won't be a direct Laravel `Cache::get()` or some other Cache driver, but what I mean is we can "cache" the value of property rating directly on the `properties` DB table until someone else rates one of their apartments.

 Yes, I mean re-calculating that value with every new rating, that may be also called a kind of caching.